-In his book, A Theory Of Justice, Rawls asks us to imagine a fantastic scene: a group of people are gathered to plan their own future society, hammering out the details of what will basically become a Social Contract.
+In his book, A Theory Of Justice, John Rawls asks us to imagine a fantastic scene: a group of people are gathered to plan their own future society, hammering out the details of what will basically become a Social Contract.
 Rawls calls this the “Original Position.”
 In the Original Position, the future citizens do not yet know what part they will play in their upcoming society.
 They must design their society behind what Rawls calls the Veil Of Ignorance.

 “No one knows his place in society, his class position or social status; nor does he know his fortune in the distribution of natural assets and abilities, his intelligence and strength, and the like.”

 Neither do the people know what type of society they will be entering.
 They do not know its culture, its economic situation, or political climate.

 It is important for Rawls that the planners of this future society operate behind this Veil Of Ignorance, for as Rawls says, “if a man knew that he was wealthy, he might find it rational to advance the principle that various taxes for welfare measures be counted unjust; if he knew that he were poor, he would most likely propose the contrary principle.
 To represent the desired restrictions, one imagines a situation in which everyone is deprived of this sort of information.”

 Rawls contends that if “rational persons concerned to advance their interests” found themselves in this type of Original Position, they would agree to a Social Contract in which there existed an equal distribution of liberties and social goods.
 As an illustration, he describes the following situation: